 It was VERY overwhelming for me in the beginning.

-Part of me wanted to wait until Dave and I have a whole afternoon to work on our little maple tree project.
-However, with two little kids, it was hard to find 30 minutes, let alone a whole afternoon.
+Part of me wanted to wait until Dave and I had a whole afternoon to work on our little maple tree project.
+However, with little kids, it was hard (probably impossible) to find 30 minutes, let alone a whole afternoon.

-Sometimes I would get a solid 30 minute chunk of time while they were both napping or otherwise occupied.
-But many times, I only pulled for 5 minutes at a time while Nora was playing outside.
-Or Dave would pull for 10-15 minutes after he got home from school but before I started making dinner and needed him back inside.
+Sometimes I would get a solid 30 minute chunk of time while kids were napping or playing contentedly outside.
+But many times, I only pulled for 5 minutes at a time… and that was it.

 Did we make a ton of progress in those individual 5-10 minute chunks of time?